 The Legacy Conservation Grant is a matching grant program to promote large scale conservation and restoration projects.
 Missoula Conservation District will accept proposals for projects that best address our goals and will result in the best use of public funds to improve resources in Missoula County.
 Missoula Conservation District Supervisors believe that the most effective and successful project will have demonstrable or crucial need, include broad and diverse support, and result in on the ground improvements.
 There is a minimum award of $10,000 and a maximum of $25,000, with limited exceptions.
 The District hopes to award 1 to 4 grants per calendar year.

 In general, the goals of the Legacy Conservation Grant include:

 - Improve and Protect Water Quality, Stream Corridors, and Riparian Habitats

 - Promote Wise Land Use Practices and Management

 - Mitigate Resource Impacts of Urban Development in Rural Areas

-To begin the application process, please send a Letter of Intent (not to exceed 500 words) describing the project and funding needs to the Missoula Conservation District, Attn: Legacy Conservation Grant Program, 3550 Mullan Road, Suite 106, Missoula, MT 59808.
-The District Grants Committee will screen the letters for eligibility and request a more formal proposal from applicants if necessary.
+To begin the application process, please send a letter of intent (not to exceed 500 words) describing the project and funding needs to the Missoula Conservation District, Attn: Legacy Conservation Grant Program, 3550 Mullan Road, Suite 106, Missoula, MT 59808.
+The District Grants Committee will screen the letters for eligibility and request a formal proposal from applicants if necessary.
 Applications are accepted on a revolving basis.

 Example of a Legacy Conservation Grant Project: